amdigital-co-uk/docs-playbook/docs/6.-Engineering/Ways-Of-Working/README.md

  - Champion Quality (TBD name)
  - Continuous Improvement

- The following will summarize the each Pillar represents and give non exhaustive list sharing examples of good practices for each pillar.
+ The following will summarize what each pillar represents and give non exhaustive list sharing examples of good practices for each pillar.

  # Other topics
  - Unplanned work

 ## Collaboration

-Empowered self organizing teams are expected to be proactively in their collaboration.
+Empowered self-organizing teams are expected to be proactive in their collaboration.
 Sharing information widely and loudly.
 On the lookout for opportunities to code together and consequently share knowledge and gain fast feedback on work.

 - Don't defer communication until standup - [advice on how to do this]
 - Be loudly blocked [give examples]